 Through this defined contribution plan, starting at age 40 the College sets aside a percentage of the current Medicare supplement for each eligible employee.
 Vesting of a participant’s account occurs with retirement from the College at age 62 or older and 10 years of service.
 At retirement funds are contributed to a health reimbursement account from which a retiree may receive reimbursement for eligible expenses.
 (Employees hired before July 1, 2003, please contact the Office of Human Resources for information about your retiree health program.)

 |1 — 10 years||20 days|

 |10+ years||25 days|

 Time is available as accrued.
 A maximum of one year’s accrual may be carried over each year.
 Time off should be arranged in advance with the approval of the employee’s supervisor.
 Vacation time is tracked and paid out at termination of employment.
-Accrued time will appear on the paycheck of non-exempt employees.
-Exempt employees, along with their supervisor, are responsible for the tracking of vacation time.
+Accrued time can be reviewed on Workday.

 4.5 days are available at the start of each fiscal year.
 These days may be used for personal, religious, or government holidays that are not observed as regular College Holidays.
 Floating Holidays do not roll over to subsequent years and are forfeited if unused.
 Use of Floating Holidays should be arranged in advance.
 They are not paid out at termination of employment.

 Time equal to two workdays per year is available for personal emergencies or scheduled business such as a mortgage closing that cannot be conducted during regular business hours.
 If the reason is not an emergency, the employee should give the reason and advance notice for the use of excused time to his or her supervisor.
 Excused days are not carried over and are not paid out at termination.